-- Cross-site data collection and assessment: We will launch a climate survey of the people confined and working in each facility, designed in partnership with both, to measure the experience of living and working in prison.
+- Cross-site data collection and assessment: We will launch a climate survey of the people confined and working in each facility, designed in partnership with both, to measure the experience of people confined and working in prison.

 - Policy landscape analysis: Review existing and potential state legislative and administrative measures to identify reforms that promote improved prison environments and enhance transparency.

 - Strategic outreach and engagement: We will enlist the input and expertise of state and national stakeholders, including people who have experienced incarceration, and by promoting awareness of the challenges of current prison operations and the importance of new, more robust accountability measures.
-We established a national advisory board to inform our efforts and convened a roundtable to establish a research agenda on prisons.
+To date, we have established a national advisory board to inform these efforts and convened a roundtable to establish a research agenda on prisons.
 The research agenda will launch Summer 2021.

 The Network serves as a community of practice for states interested in leveraging research, data, and evidence to inspire improvements in prison environments.